BrandonKirbyson/Templates/README.md

 # Templates

-There are a few different templates to choose from offering a quick and convinient way to start a new project
+These are a few different templates to choose from as a starter for a new project.

 # Using the Templates